singularity2099/Learning/Folder/Contents.md

 Start the conversation on reddit at [www.reddit.com/r/btcfork](https://www.reddit.com/r/btcfork)

-Vote on BTC Fork Constitution and features at btcfork.consider.it
+Vote on BTC Fork Constitution and features at [btcfork.consider.it](https://www.btcfork.consider.it)

-Contribute code or testing at www.github.com/BTCfork
+Contribute code or testing at [github.com/BTCfork](https://www.github.com/BTCfork)

-Follow us on Twitter at www.twitter.com/btcfork
+Follow us on Twitter at [twitter.com/btcfork](https://www.twitter.com/btcfork)

 Join us on Telegram at @BTCFork